BIBLE EXPLORATIONS: CONGREGATIONAL VITALITY

 John 13:31–35 is a lectionary text for May 19.

-I recently read a sermon by a friend from seminary detailing a harrowing time when insomnia led to migraines, which led to hallucinations, which led to a diagnosis of mental illness.
+I recently read a sermon by a friend from seminary detailing a harrowing time when insomnia led to migraines, which led to hallucinations.
 My friend drew on Jesus’ healing of the demoniac in Mark’s Gospel, and explained that Jesus, today, used medical professionals, effective drugs and sabbath rest to return her to health.

 The sermon is remarkable not just because my friend broke open the taboos of speaking about mental illness, but also because of her testimony to the care she received during her journey.
 Her husband and parents were her rocks.
 Doctors, nurses and healers treated her body, mind and spirit.
 The leaders of her congregation told her to take care of herself and come back when she could.
 “No judgment, no drama.
 Only love,” she said.